If you're tired of the same old hot coffee all the time, cold brew is the solution.

 Can you make cold brew with a French press?

-Cold brewed coffee offers a smooth, mild flavor that you can enjoy any time of the day.
+Cold brewed coffee offers a smooth, mild flavor that you can enjoy at any time of day.

 If you already own a French press, you can easily make cold brew coffee using it.
-It works perfectly for it, as it uses the same components as a dedicated cold brew maker.
+It works perfectly for this purpose, as it utilizes the same components as a dedicated cold brew maker.

 Tip: You can also make decaf cold brew!
 Check out this recipe here.

-You’ve got the beaker where you’ll add the ground coffee and cold water, and after steeping, you can easily press the coffee grounds to the bottom, so you’re left with a clean cold brew.
+You'll have the beaker where you'll add the ground coffee and cold water.
+After steeping, you can easily press the coffee grounds to the bottom, leaving you with a clean, cold brew.

 Cold brew French press coffee to water ratio